- Current students

 Unitec employs the latest teaching practices, uses collaborative learning spaces, and provides a true campus and community experience, so you'll be prepared for success in a range of degree-level programmes.

 - Learn how to listen, read, write and speak in English in academic contexts

 - Get the language and study skills to succeed in academic study

 - Use the latest technology and apps to help you learn

 - Study five English for Academic Purposes Unit Standards and gain credits towards meeting UE literacy requirements

-- Get access to great teachers and equipment (including a well-equipped Library, Language Learning Centre and computer labs)
+- Get access to great teachers and equipment (including a well-equipped Library, English Language Centre and computer labs)

 - Be 16 years old by the time the programme starts

 - A New Zealand Certificate in English Language (Applied) (Level 3) or equivalent, or achieve an appropriate score on Unitec's Language Studies English Language Placement Test.